We've reached peak "stuff."

 Collaborative filtering combines data from similar users

-Collaborative filtering analyzes data about customers’ individual preferences.
-Then, it pairs that info with data from users with similar tastes.
-Think "customers who bought this item also bought…" recommendations.
+Collaborative filtering systems analyze data about customers’ individual preferences and pair that info with data from users with similar tastes.
+Think “customers who bought this item also bought…” recommendations.

-Spotify's popular Discover Weekly playlist uses collaborative filtering.
+Spotify’s popular Discover Weekly playlist uses collaborative filtering systems.

 The platform collects data on what a user listens to, the playlists they create, and how often they stream the tracks they enjoy.
 Then, it compares the user’s habits with data from over 500 million other users to find similarities.
 Based on these patterns, Spotify creates a curated mixtape of 30 songs it thinks you’ll love.